AkshithBalakrishna/capstoneproject/README.md

 # Movie Review App

-Welcome to the Movie Review App!
+Welcome to the Movie Details and Review App!
 This application allows users to sign up, log in, browse movies, leave comments, and view feedback from other users.
 It also includes a search filter option to find movies by their name.

 ## Technologies Used